Nathan-Salawe/Markov-Decision-Process/README.md

 click `Go!!` to start exploying the environment

 once the agent is done exploying the environment, you can click on any starting point and the agent will find the shortest route to the destination!.

+## CLI example

+if you want to play around and tweek the algorith, you can go to the `/test` directory and run `RL_TEST.py`